vrick6749/Workbook2/README.md

 # Question 12
 https://www.toptal.com/developers/sorting-algorithms

+* Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O)

 A sorting algorithm enables the rearrangement of an array of data in a particular pattern, through the use of comparison operators.
 The sorting of data is crucial as it optimizes the efficiency of other algorithms, mainly the search algorithm.
 As a sorted database enables for faster location of data and produces a more readable output.
 Sorting algorithms include and is not limited to the ff: selection sort, bubble sort, insertion sort, merge sort, quick sort, heap sort and radix sort.